JuhoLeedev/Winter-School-Building-License-Plate-Tensorflow/README.md

 <pre><code>>conda update --all</code></pre>
 Now, install TensorFlow-gpu 1.15 by this command.
 <pre><code>>pip install tensorflow-gpu==1.15</code></pre>
-If you don't have a graphics card or didn't installed CUDA, install TensorFlow-cpu only version.
+If you don't have a graphics card or didn't install CUDA, install TensorFlow-cpu only version.
 <pre><code>>pip install tensorflow==1.15</code></pre>
 After install now you are ready to use tensorflow!

 #### 2a.
 Download TensorFlow Object Detection API repository from GitHub

+Create a folder directly in C: and name it “tensorflow1”.
+This working directory will contain the full TensorFlow object detection framework, as well as your training images, training data, trained classifier, configuration files, and everything else needed for the object detection classifier.

+Download the full TensorFlow object detection repository located at https://github.com/tensorflow/models by clicking the “Clone or Download” button and downloading the zip file.
+Open the downloaded zip file and extract the “models-master” folder directly into the C:\tensorflow1 directory you just created.
+Rename “models-master” to just “models”.